SudharshnaLakshmi/AngularCalculation/README.md

 # Web Page for Mathematical Calculations using Angular

 ## AIM:
-To design a dynamic website to perform mathematical calculations using Angular Framwork
+To design a dynamic website to perform mathematical calculations using Angular Framwork.

 ## DESIGN STEPS: